Optimizing your unique health journey

 Your Rights and Protections Against Surprise Medical Bills

-When Prometheus is out-of-network with your insurance provider, and provides you with emergency care or laboratory services performed while you are at an in-network hospital or ambulatory surgical center, you are protected from balance billing.
-In these cases, you shouldn’t be charged more than your plan’s allowed copayments, coinsurance and/or deductible.
+When you get emergency care or get treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, under the No Surprises Act, you are protected from surprise billing or balance billing.
+In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and/or deductible.

 What is “balance billing” (sometimes called “surprise billing”)?

-When you receive laboratory services from Prometheus, or see a doctor or other health care provider, you may owe certain out-of-pocket costs such as a copayment, coinsurance, and/or a deductible.
-You also may have other costs or have to pay the entire bill if you receive care from a provider that is “out-of-network” for your health plan or insurer.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs such as a copayment, coinsurance, and/or a deductible.
+You also may have additional costs or have to pay the entire bill if you receive care from a provider that isn’t in your plan’s network.

-“Out-of-network” means the provider has not signed a contract with your health plan to provide services.
-If Prometheus is out-of-network for your plan or insurer, it may be allowed to bill you for the difference between what your plan agreed to pay Prometheus and the full amount Prometheus charged the plan for a service.
+- “Out-of-network” means the provider has not signed a contract with your health plan to provide services.
+Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called “balance billing.”
+This amount is likely more than in-network costs for the same service and might not count toward your plan’s deductible or annual out-of-pocket limit.

-“Surprise billing” is an unexpected balance bill.
-This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider that you do not or cannot choose.
+- “Surprise billing” is an unexpected balance bill.
+This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.

-If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility typically may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
+- Emergency services: If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most they can bill you is your plan’s in-network cost-sharing amount (such as copayments, coinsurance, and deductibles).
 You can’t be balance billed for these emergency services.
-This includes services you may get at the facility caring for you after you’re in stable condition.
+This includes services you may get at the facility caring for you after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

 You’re never required to give up your protections from balance billing.
 You also aren’t required to get care out-of-network.
 You can choose a provider or facility in your plan’s network.